norbusan/elixir-debian/lib/elixir/pages/Compatibility and Deprecations.md

 Elixir is currently at major version v1.
 A new backwards compatible minor release happens every 6 months.
 Patch releases are not scheduled and are made whenever there are bug fixes or security patches.

 Elixir applies bug fixes only to the latest minor branch.
-Security patches are available for the last 5 minor branch:
+Security patches are available for the last 5 minor branches:

 Elixir version | Support
 :------------- | :-----------------------------
-1.7            | Bug fixes and security patches
+1.9            | Bug fixes and security patches
+1.8            | Security patches only
+1.7            | Security patches only
 1.6            | Security patches only
 1.5            | Security patches only
-1.4            | Security patches only
-1.3            | Security patches only

-Major Elixir releases may contain breaking changes and those will be explicitly outlined in the CHANGELOG.
+New releases are announced in the read-only [announcements mailing list](https://groups.google.com/group/elixir-lang-ann).
+All security releases [will be tagged with `[security]`](https://groups.google.com/forum/#!searchin/elixir-lang-ann/%5Bsecurity%5D%7Csort:date).

 There are currently no plans for a major v2 release.

 ## Compatibility between non-major Elixir versions